 For metal items like stainless steel appliances, use rubbing alcohol, dry erase marker or regular toothpaste.
 Marker should wipe right off after applying any of those!

-Smooth tile should be relatively easy to clean, but you may have to use a bit more elbow grease to clean textured tile.
+Other floors and countertops, such as tile, should be relatively easy to clean, but you may have to use a bit more elbow grease to clean.
 Try using a toothbrush or cotton swab to get into the nooks and crannies.
 You can clean tile with regular toothpaste, aerosol hairspray, or a magic eraser.